God Is NOT Your Sugar Daddy

 answer our prayers

-He wants to answer all your prayers.
+He wants to answer all of your prayers.
 He wants a personal relationship with you.
-But if it is all about me, me....You only go to Him when you are in trouble or want something: that isn't being personal with the Lord.
+But if it is all about me, meaning you only go to Him when you are in trouble, or want something.
+This isn't being personal with our Lord.

 It is being selfish and the Lord wants obedience and to be put first.
-Strive to live in obedience and to want His will above all and if you start putting Him first and living right.
+Strive to live in obedience and to want His will above all, and if you start putting Him first and living right, good things will follow.

-I guarantee you that the windows of heaven will open up to you and you will start seeing prayers answered in the best way ever because the Lord knows what He is doing.
+I guarantee you that the windows of heaven will open up to you and you will start seeing prayers answered in the best way possible because the Lord knows what He is doing.